Courting Your Horse

 Your Horse’s Reflexes Matter

-In our quest to keep our horses relaxed, focused, and confident, we must understand involuntary reflexes and distinguish them from voluntary actions.
+n our quest to keep our horses relaxed, focused, and confident, we must understand involuntary reflexes and distinguish them from voluntary actions.
 Although involuntary reflexes are essential to horses’ survival, they certainly impact equestrians as well.
-Some equine involuntary reflexes keep us safe as we ride our horses.
-Other involuntary reflexes, such as spooking and […]
+Some equine involuntary reflexes keep us safe as we ride our horses, while others, such as spooking and kicking, […]

 Read More